aviacommerce/avia-docs/content/docs/frontend-install.md

 ---
-id: getting-started
+id: frontend-install
-title: Getting Started
+title: Frontend Installation
-permalink: docs/getting-started.html
+permalink: docs/frontend-install.html
-next: frontend-install.html
+next: backend-install.html
-redirect_from:
-  - "docs/"
-  - "docs/index.html"

 ---

 This page is an overview of the AviaCommerce documentation and related resources.